rsyncOSX/RsyncUIdocs/content/post/MultipleTasks.md

 description = "Execute multiple tasks." lastmod = "2021-03-10"
 +++
 The multiple tasks view will probably be the most used view after adding the tasks.
-Select the `Estimate` button an let RsyncUI find all tasks with data to be synchcronized.
+Select the `Estimate` button and let RsyncUI find all tasks with data to be synchcronized.
 After estimating select `Execute` for the actual synchronize of data for tasks with new data.

 You can also select one or more task, or just execute all tasks by the `All` button.